ulabox/ulabox-coding-standard/README.md

         - The use of Interface, Trait, Abstract, ... on class names are not allowed.

-        - Upper case constant name rule from the Generic standard.
+        - Ensure that constant names are all uppercase.

 8. PHP:

         - Lower case constant rule from the Generic standard.

-        - Lower case PHP functions rule from the Squiz standard.
+        - Ensure all calls to inbuilt PHP functions are lowercase.

 9. Scope:

-        - Member var scope from the Squiz standard.
+        - Ensure that class members have scope modifiers.

 10. Strings:

-        - Concatenation spacing rule from the Squiz standard.
+        - Ensure there are no spaces between the concatenation operator (.) and the strings being concatenated.

 ## Excluded Rules

 The following rules are excluded from the Zend and PEAR standards:

-1. Commenting:

-        - Spacing before tags rule from the PEAR standard.

 2. Control Structures:

-        - Control signature rule from the PEAR standard.
+        - Ensure that control statements conform to their coding standards.

 3. Debug:

-        - Code analyzer rule from the Zend standard.
+        - Code analyzer from the Zend standard.

 4. Functions:

-        - Content after open bracket rule from the PEAR standard.
-        - Close bracket line rule from the PEAR standard.
+        - Opening parenthesis of a multi-line function call must be the last content on the line.
+        - Closing parenthesis of a multi-line function call must be on a line by itself.

 5. Naming Conventions:

-        - Private no underscore rule from the Zend standard.
-        - Contains numbers rule from the Zend standard.
+        - Member variables must contain leading underscore.
+        - Member variables shouldn't contain numbers.

 ## Installation